A movement of mothers calling for truth, accountability, and change in suicide prevention.

 Visibility

-SEEN advocates for the development of a national process to review suicide deaths that occur during or shortly after engagement with care.
+SEEN is working to build support for the development of a national process to review deaths that occur during or shortly after engagement with care.

-By examining treatment pathways leading up to these deaths, prevention systems can better understand the limits of the current mental health care system — and what changes are needed to prevent treatment-engaged suicide.
+By examining treatment pathways leading up to these deaths, prevention systems may better understand the limits of the current mental health care system — and what changes are needed to prevent treatment-engaged suicide.

 System Learning